Kindlers

 Flame Builders

 The Kindlers Program blends Montessori structure with the creativity and collaboration of project-based learning.
-It’s hands-on, child-led, and intentionally balanced—designed to support independence, deepen learning, and build the habits that will carry them into the next stage of life.
+It’s hands-on, child-led, and intentionally balanced.
+It’s designed to support independence, deepen learning, and build the habits that will carry them into the next stage of life.

 FAQs